Chamberlain Project Update

-(Mon, Nov 23, 2015) The Cascade Pacific Council (CPC) Board of Directors is announcing a unique opportunity associated with our Long Range Property Plan (LRPP).
-As outlined previously, the LRPP directed the board to carefully evaluate our valuable properties in order to fulfill our stewardship of these numerous assets while meeting the increasing financial and programmatic demands of the Council. (more information about the LRPP can be found by clicking here
+During the fall of 2015, the Cascade Pacific Council (CPC) Board of Directors announced a unique opportunity associated with our Long Range Property Plan (LRPP).
+As outlined previously, the LRPP directed the Board to carefully evaluate our valuable properties in order to fulfill our stewardship of these numerous property assets to further the mission of Scouting.

 Over the past 18 months, the board and staff have worked cooperatively with Mike Keiser to explore the possibility of a 50-year land lease for the purpose of building a links-style golf course on the unutilized acreage between camps Meriwether and Clark at the Oregon coast.